How to Handle the Process of a Divorce: What Experts Won’t Tell You

 Prepare Yourself Emotionally and Financially

 The emotional and financial dimensions of divorce require just as much preparation as the legal aspects.
 Many divorce outcomes are determined not in courtrooms but through decisions made during emotional turmoil and financial uncertainty.
+Couples who want to keep the entire process private and out of the public court file should also weigh our guide to collaborative divorce in California, a structured alternative favored by many high-net-worth families.

 Why emotional readiness matters more than you think